UCD-CCI/Underserved/README.md

 ---

+### ⚠️ Security Considerations

+The UnderServed platform is designed for deployment within secure, access-controlled environments, such as internal networks or local area networks (LANs).
+It is not recommended to expose the platform directly to the public internet.

+---

 ### Acknowledgements

 This project was made possible thanks to the tools provided by the following organisations and open-source communities: